IsNielsen/SimpleTextTools/doc/Plan.md

 *   having `column_to_cut` as an integer didnt account for multiple columns
   * Might be able to fix it by using `column_to_count` an array of ints
 ### paste tool

+*   I kinda had to go relearn how to open and read files.
+I found that doing file.readlines() helped read the file in the way I wanted
+*   Not going to lie, I forgot while loops existed.
+Might have been useful if i remembered that earlier.
+*
 ### tt.py

+*   Way not as complicated as I thought.
+At least I assume that its working, I havent found a bug yet.

 ## Phase 3: Testing and Debugging
 *(30% of your effort)*